Samwright33/book-search/README.md

 [Walkthrough Video]()

 ## Description
-The Book Search Engine is an app used
+The Book Search Engine is an app used to keep a list of books the user would like to purchase.
+The user is capable of logging in with their profile and creating their own custom lists.

 ![Screenshot of the page]()